massoncheg/forgejo-docs/developer/WORKFLOW.md

 All _Feature branches_ are based on the {vX.Y/,}forgejo-development branch which provides development tools and documentation.

-The `forgejo-development` branch is based on the {vX.Y/,}forgejo-ci branch which provides the Woodpecker CI configuration.
+The `forgejo-development` branch is based on the {vX.Y/,}forgejo-ci branch which provides the CI configuration.

 The purpose of each _Feature branch_ is documented below:

 ### General purpose

 - [forgejo-ci](https://codeberg.org/forgejo/forgejo/src/branch/forgejo-ci) based on [main](https://codeberg.org/forgejo/forgejo/src/branch/main)
-  Woodpecker CI configuration, including the release process.
+  CI configuration, including the release process.

   - Backports: [v1.19/forgejo-ci](https://codeberg.org/forgejo/forgejo/src/branch/v1.19/forgejo-ci)